The Sims 3 expansion packs: Development

 Pets focuses on adding animals to the game.
 The player creates their pet in a similar fashion to the existing Create-a-Sim feature.
 The Create-a-Pet feature allows the player to customize their pets in various ways, including selecting a breed and a set of traits for their pets.

 Unlike The Sims 2: Pets and The Sims: Unleashed, the player can now directly control pets.
 Included in the pack is a new town, Appaloosa Plains.
 The pre-order only limited edition (excluding PAL versions) of Pets additionally includes a pet store.

 On June 8, 2011, producer Ben Bell gave a presentation and demonstration previewing Pets that was streamed over EA's website.
 The demonstration contained parts of the game that had never been seen before by the public.
 Christopher Lennertz provided the original score for Pets.

 Gameplay

 Pets

 In Pets, players can create and customize pets in Create-a-Pet mode.
-Players can customize the pet's coat, shape, pattern, and color, as well as body parts like ears, tail, snout and eyes.
-A pet's behavior patterns and traits are also fully customizable.
-Players can also put different layers on the body of their pets, such as dots and/or stripes.
-Players are able to choose three traits for their pets.
-Players can also add markings on their fur and slide them around on the pets' bodies.
+Players can customize the pet's coat, shape, pattern, and color, as well as body parts.
+They can also select from pre-designed breeds.
+Pets use the same trait system as sims, with three traits instead of five.
 A player can have up to six pets in one household, extending the maximum amount of Sims in a household from eight to ten.